st2Rena/pdsnd_github/README.md

 The Bikeshare Project

 ### Description
-This project was created to develop cycling, improve the urban environment and the health of citizens
+This project was created to develop cycling, improve the urban environment and the health of citizens.
+This project was used for cities Chikago, New-York and Washington.

 ### Files used
 bikeshare_2.py